 A Chief Steward must be appointed for every international Event and must be selected from the FEI list of stewards.
-For Olympic, Youth Olympic, Continental and Regional Games, World and Senior Continental Championships, FEI Nations CupTM Final and FEI World CupTM Final, the Chief Steward must be appointed by the FEI Jumping Director in consultation with the Jumping Committee.
+For Olympic, Youth Olympic, Continental and Regional Games, World and Senior Continental Championships, Longines League of NationsTM Final and FEI Jumping World CupTM Final, the Chief Steward must be appointed by the FEI Jumping Director in consultation with the Jumping Committee.
 For the following levels of Events, the Chief Steward must have at least the status as indicated below: